Dialogical Companion

 Logged

-• Mode changes (Normal to Containment to Crisis)
+• Stance changes (Steady support to Containment to Immediate support boundary)

 • Handover prompts and outcomes